 - 1. The student will be expected to see all in-patient consultations and present the findings to faculty - 2.
 The student is expected to attend all departmental meetings and tumor boards - 3.
 The student is expected to observe patient treatments - 4.
 The student is expected to observe the construction of an immobilization device - 5.
-The student is expected to witness computer treatment planning - 6.
-The student is expected to observe patient simulation
+The student is expected to witness computer treatment planning, including how to contour target volumes and critical structures - 6.
+The student is expected to observe a patient simulation

 First day reporting instructions: The Student should report to the ENT conference room in the Cancer Center F 1196 level at 8 am on the first Monday of the rotation.
 The student should wear a white coat and bring his/her ID.
+The student should introduce themselves to the radiation oncology resident and/or Dr. Kim, the attending head and neck radiation oncologist.